Although some of the earliest forms of medieval poetry date back to the late seventh century, Medieval literature per se had no clear-cut beginnings.

-Most of the stories back then were relayed through word of mouth by bards, minstrels and troubadours and only a small amount of literary works survived the ages.
-Due to the lack of a central movement, it was difficult to trace the roots of Medieval literature, much less the name of certain authors.
+Most of the stories back then were relayed through word of mouth by bards, minstrels, and troubadours and only a small amount of literary works survived the ages.
+Due to the lack of a central movement, it was difficult to trace the roots of medieval literature, much less the name of certain authors.

 Liturgical literary works were mostly written in Latin as not only was it the main cross-cultural language at that time but it was the very language used by the church and the academe (usually for the purpose of learning).

 “For secular Literature, French was the dominant language”.

 The Legend of King Arthur may have started in Britain but King Arthur enjoyed the same status as international celebrities.
 He was a well-known literary figure in just about any part of Europe and was often exulted in Celtic poems and tales.

 As stories of King Arthur and the knights of the round table became sensational throughout Europe, ideals of courtly love became more widespread.
-The bards narrated the tales and chroniclers took the effort to write them down in paper.
+The bards narrated the tales and chroniclers took the effort to write them down on paper.

-His fictional medieval literature work Historia Regum Britanniae, written in 1136, held some of the world’s most favourite Arthurian stories.
-Author Nennius also wrote his own version of romantic Arthurian legends, which were chronicled in works like Mabinogion, Chronicon Anglicanum, Mabinogion and Annales Cambrie.
+His fictional medieval literature work Historia Regum Britanniae, written in 1136, held some of the world’s most favorite Arthurian stories.
+Author Nennius also wrote his own version of romantic Arthurian legends, which were chronicled in works like Mabinogion, Chronicon Anglicanum, Mabinogion, and Annales Cambrie.

 William the Conqueror’s rule over England changed the primary language used in Medieval Europe.
-Along with Latin, the French language became widely used in medieval literature as well as the primary language of communication at court during the 1300s.
+Along with Latin, the French language became widely used in medieval literature as well as the primary language of communication in court during the 1300s.

 Women medieval literature writers like Christine de Pizan and Margery Kempe were like the feminist writers of the Medieval period.
-The former was a popular Medieval author who wrote stories of courtly love and romance for French monarchs, dukes and other members of the nobility.
+The former was a popular Medieval author who wrote stories of courtly love and romance for French monarchs, dukes, and other members of the nobility.

 Marie De France, another famed Medieval French writer, rose to popularity after giving the public a glimpse of the Medieval way of life through her insights on courtly love and society in general.

 Thomas Aquinas’ treatises were highly regarded by the Catholic Church.
 Martin Luther was the founder of Protestantism through his 95 theses and John Wycliffe reformed aspects of religion and was able to translate the Bible to English.

 Medieval authors and bards explored various themes to come up with their respective masterpieces.
 Some of the most commonly tackled medieval literature themes were courtly love and chivalry, which were depicted several times in various Arthurian works.
 It could also be observed that Medieval literature discussed culture a great deal.
 In fact, it was at the heart of almost every piece of literature.

-Chaucer’s The Canterbury Tales was a colourful display of the diversity of Medieval culture, albeit with an occasional dark twist.
-Medieval writers also enjoyed exploring themes on family, kinship and many other values important in that era.
+Chaucer’s The Canterbury Tales was a colorful display of the diversity of Medieval culture, albeit with an occasional dark twist.
+Medieval writers also enjoyed exploring themes of family, kinship, and many other values important in that era.